aarizvi/coursera-machine-learning/README.md

 Read more: http://groupware.les.inf.puc-rio.br/har#ixzz3YSLTivxU

-The R markdown of this project can be found in this repository.
+The R markdown of this project can be found in this repository under 'project.html'.